jxrchan/SOLID/README.md

 <img src="./READMEscreenshots/registration.png">

 A registration dialog appears, prompting the user to fill up more required information to complete registration.
+Once registration is complete, the user can login.
+The interface will look like below.

 _Dialogs are modals prompting an action and is a built-in component in MUI's Material library.
 Dialogs are used throughout SOLID to prevent unnecessary navigating_